sleggat/TallyHo/README.md

 ## Features:
 - Flat file (text/Yaml) ‘database’.
+Makes backups/syncing data super easy.
-- Add a New task
+- Add a New task, or continue a previous task.
+New Clients/Projects created on-the-fly.
-- Edit tasks
+- Edit tasks (double-click, or select via dropdown)
 - Duplicate / Restart tasks
 - Filter by Client and/or Project
 - Delete tasks